 If you’re thinking about solo travel in Cambodia and you’ve never done it before, well all we can say is you’re in for a treat.
 There are plenty of reasons why solo travel is pretty much amazing.
 Mainly: It’s YOUR trip and YOUR trip only!

-BUT it is a challenge, of course, and there are always things to keep in mind when you’re solo travelling anywhere in the world.
-So even though travelling alone to Cambodia is relatively safe, here are a couple of notes to keep in mind when you’re out there.
+BUT it is a challenge, of course, and there are always things to keep in mind when you’re solo traveling anywhere in the world.
+So even though traveling alone to Cambodia is relatively safe, here are a couple of notes to keep in mind when you’re out there.

-- We’d recommend staying in hostels where you can meet other travellers.
-It’s not only cool to meet people who are doing the same thing as you, but it’s also a good way to beat the solo travelling blues (it CAN get lonely sometimes).
-You may even get to make some proper travel buddies and move onwards with them, or plan to meet them in another destination.
+- We’d recommend staying in awesome hostels in Cambodia where you can meet other backpackers.
+It’s not only cool to meet people who are doing the same thing as you, but it’s also a good way to beat the solo traveling blues (it CAN get lonely sometimes).

 - Knowing a few new people is always great for sharing tours.
 This is handy, for example, when you want to see Angkor Wat or do a day tour of Phnom Penh or something.

 - Don’t go getting crazy drunk, even on Pub Street.
-We know, it sounds lame – there are so many places to party in Cambodia’s most popular towns – but you’re MUCH less likely to be aware of you’re surroundings if you’re blind drunk.
-There’s a reason it’s called ‘blind drunk’, you know.
 Things can be more sketchy at night too, which is when you’ll be walking home.

 - Be careful at the beach after dark.
 Beaches are secluded areas and robberies, especially in Sihanoukville, have been reported.

 - And whilst we’re on the subject, don’t drink and swim.
 It’s stupid.